-2014 conference.
-At that time Joseph A. Taylor will seek nominations for a co- chair that would remain in the position with Joseph for 3 years.
+Current chair will seek nominations for a co- chair that would remain in the position with the chair for 3 years.
 If one nomination is received, that person will become the co-chair.
 If multiple nominations are received, there will be an election.
-Prior to the 2017 meeting, nominations will be sought for two new co-chairs and elections will be held if 3 or more nominations are received.
+Elections will be held if 3 or more nominations are received.
 Nominations will be accepted from members who have participated in the RIG for the previous three years.
-One of the initial co-chairs will agree to serve as advisor to the new co-chairs for a one-year transition period (2017-18) into the new 3-year term.
+One of the initial co-chairs will agree to serve as advisor to the new co-chairs for a one-year transition period into the new 3-year term.
 This transition mechanism for will continue for future changes in the chair position.